Despite your best intentions, has your dog stolen a croissant from your kitchen counter when you weren’t looking or whilst you were out?

 If your dog doesn’t chew his food then he might struggle to swallow large chunks of bread.

-If you are partial to a croissant now and again for breakfast and you like to share it with your dog then there are two potentially lethal ingredients that might be in your baked goods.
+If you are partial to a croissant now and again for breakfast and you like to share it with your dog then there are two potentially lethal ingredients that might be in your croissant or in many other baked goods.

 The two ingredients are raisins and xylitol.